Alexs7zzh/markdown-it-wrap-alphabet/README.md

 ## Configuration

-You can pass an object to customize its output.
+You can pass an object to customize its output. **All are optional.**
 ```js
 const md = require('markdown-it')()
 const wrap = require('markdown-it-wrap-alphabet')